 We conjecture that using supremum and integration all computable functionals, and not just the computable linear functionals, would be definable.

-It may be possible to extend our language to support nested differentiation.
-A common approach is to introduce a set of ``independent'' infinitesimals -- each like $\varepsilon$ in that they square to zero -- but such that their mutual products are not zero \cite{ManzyukPRRS19}.
+We may extend our language to support nested differentiation.
+A common approach is to introduce a set of ``independent'' infinitesimals, each like $\varepsilon$ in that they square to zero, but such that their mutual products are not zero \cite{ManzyukPRRS19}.